Huntario/scriptario/README.md

-# Scriptario is a work in progres
+# Scriptario is a work in progress

-The idea is to make something that helps independent film direcotrs manage movies scripts more effectively through pre, production, and post. maybe some machine learning to help along the way
+The idea is to make something that helps independent film directors manage movie scripts more effectively through pre-production, production, and post-production.
+...maybe some machine learning to help along the way